image-js/image-js-docs/docs/Features/Comparison/Hypotenuse.md

 | [`channels`](https://image-js.github.io/image-js-typescript/interfaces/HypotenuseOptions.html#channels) | no       | -                |

 :::caution
 Images must be compatible by size, bit depth, number of channels and number of alpha channels.
-However, for the resulting image user can choose the bit depth and number of channels where the algorithm will be applied.
+However, for the resulting image user can choose the bit depth of the resulting image as well as channels which the algorithm will be applied to.
 :::